 OSPF and RIP are primarily used to provide routing within a particular domain, such as within a corporate network or within an ISP's network.
 Since the routing is inside of the domain, these protocols are generically referred to as interior gateways protocols.

 The Routing Information Protocol version 2 (RIP-2), described in RFC 2453, describes how routers will exchange routing table information using a distance-vector algorithm.
 With RIP, neighboring routers periodically exchange their entire routing tables.
 RIP uses hop count as the metric of a path's cost, and a path is limited to 16 hops.
 Unfortunately, RIP has become increasingly inefficient on the Internet as the network continues its fast rate of growth.
-Current routing protocols for many of today's LANs are based upon RIP, including those associated with NetWare, AppleTalk, VINES, and DECnet.
+Designed to be used within a single organization's network, RIP is an interior gateway protocol.
+Many classic LAN newtorks used RIP or a variant, including NetWare, AppleTalk, VINES, and DECnet.
 The IANA maintains a list of RIP message types.

-The Open Shortest Path First (OSPF) protocol is a link state routing algorithm that is more robust than RIP, converges faster, requires less network bandwidth, and is better able to scale to larger networks.
+The Open Shortest Path First (OSPF) protocol is another interior gateway protocol.
+OSPF uses a link state routing algorithm that is more robust than RIP, converges faster, requires less network bandwidth, and is better able to scale to larger networks.
 With OSPF, a router broadcasts only changes in its links' status rather than entire routing tables, making it more robust and scalable than RIP.
-OSPF Version 2 is described in RFC 1583.
+OSPF Version 2 is described in RFC 2328.
+(The "open" in the name of OSPF refers to the non-proprietary nature of the algorithm rather than an "open shortest path.")

-The Border Gateway Protocol version 4 (BGP-4) is an exterior gateway protocol because it is used to provide routing information between Internet routing domains.
+The Border Gateway Protocol version 4 (BGP-4) is an exterior gateway protocol commonly used between two ISPs or between a customer site and ISP if there are multiple links.
 BGP is a distance vector protocol, like RIP, but unlike almost all other distance vector protocols, BGP tables store the actual route to the destination network.
 BGP-4 also supports policy-based routing, which allows a network's administrator to create routing policies based on political, security, legal, or economic issues rather than technical ones.
 BGP-4 also supports CIDR.
-BGP-4 is described in RFC 1771, while RFC 1268 describes use of BGP in the Internet.
+BGP-4 is described in RFC 4271, while RFC 1772 describes use of BGP in the Internet.
 In addition, the IANA maintains a list of BGP parameters.

 As an alternative to using a routing protocol, the routing table can be maintained using "static routing."
 One example of static routing is the configuration of a default gateway at a host system; if the host needs to send an IP packet off of the local LAN segment, it is just blindly forwarded to the default gateway (router).
 Edge router's, too, commonly use static routing; the single router connecting a site to an ISP, for example, will usually just have a static routing table entry indicating that all traffic leaving the local LAN be forwarded to the ISP's access router.
 Since there's only a single path into the ISP, a routing protocol is hardly necessary.